literal-io/literal/packages/web/src/static/markdown/privacy-policy.md

 Our products and other web properties are operated in the United States.
 If you are located in the European Union or elsewhere outside of the United States, **please be aware that any information you provide to us will be transferred to and stored in the United States**.
 By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

-## When transferring personal data from the EU

-The GDPR requires that any data transferred out of the EU must be treated with the same level of protection that the EU privacy laws grant.
-The privacy laws of the United States generally do not meet that requirement.
-That is why since GDPR went into effect, Javamonn, LLC has offered a data processing addendum.

-We have incorporated a Data Processing Addendum to our [Terms of Service](https://literal.io/policies/terms-of-service) that is in effect when the GDPR applies to your use of Literal Services to process Customer Data as defined in the DPA.
-You can find the DPA linked within clause 7 of the Uptime, Security and Privacy section.
-The DPA includes the European Commission’s Standard Contractual Clauses (both controller-processor and controller-controller) to extend GDPR privacy principles, rights, and obligations everywhere personal data is processed.

-There are also a few ad-hoc cases where EU personal data may be transferred to the US related to Javamonn, LLC operations.
-For instance, if someone in the US comments on our company blog or a customer participates in one of our infrequent surveys.
-Such transfers are only occasional and transferred under the [Article 49(1)(b) derogation](https://gdpr-info.eu/art-49-gdpr/) under GDPR.

 ## Changes & questions

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
 You can view a history of the changes to our policies [on GitHub](https://github.com/literal-io/literal/tree/master/packages/web).
 Whenever we make a significant change to our policies, we will also notify you via email.